Friday, January 26, 2024

 Life at the outbreak of the Civil War

-When the war broke out, Robert was in late his twenties and living on the plantation of John Taylor, one of the many plantations surrounding the town of Pine Bluff.
+When the war broke out, Robert was in his late twenties and living on the plantation of John Taylor, one of the many plantations surrounding the town of Pine Bluff.
 He had been "purchased" by Taylor five years earlier.
 On the Taylor plantation, Robert was a "mechanic," meaning he performed skilled labor that included blacksmithing and sawing timber.
 He was able to start his own family.
 He married an enslaved woman named Charlotte, and together they were raising at least two children, their daughters Mary and Alice.

 The Taylor plantation was located about three miles southeast of the town of Pine Bluff, on the lower Monticello road and about two miles from the Arkansas River.
 The plantation was a large operation.
 Approximately one-hundred enslaved workers lived there, and they were supervised by John Taylor's family and a hired (white) overseer.
 Unfortunately, detailed records of the plantation are unavailable, but farming in the region generally focused on cotton and food provisions (potatoes, corn, and hogs).